 Reasons to buy the iPhone 14

-• Similar performance to the iPhone 15
+• Similar day-to-day performance to the iPhone 15

-• All-day battery life
+• All-day battery life (up to 8 hours screen-on time)

-• 4K video recording and Action Mode
+• 4K video recording, Action Mode, and Cinematic Mode

 Reasons to buy the iPhone 15

-iPhone 14 vs. iPhone 15: Specs comparison table
+iPhone 14 vs. iPhone 15 at a glance

 FeatureiPhone 14iPhone 15